jonmest/kodetest/kodetest/README.md

 # Kodetest

-Here are some assumptions and choices I have taken in the project:
+Kodetest is a test project written using Next.js, Typescript and Sass.
+The data used comes from JSONPlaceholder, a fake REST API for testing and prototyping.
+For this reason, you don't need to setup a database and API on your own for the prototype.
+The base URL to JSONPlaceholder can be found in `kodetest/.env`.

+## Project structure
+The web application has two endpoints:
+1. `*/` a homepage listing all existing posts
+2. `*/[id]` a detailed page for each post

+Other key locations in the repo are:

+- The Next.js pages for these can be found in `kodetest/pages/[id].tsx` and `kodetest/pages/index.tsx`.
+- React components are located in the `kodetest/components` directory.
+- Typescript interfaces are defined in `kodetest/interfaces/index.ts`.
+- Sass files are located at `kodetest/styles/`.
+- Functions for abstracting the API requests can be found at `kodetest/lib/api.ts`

+## Assumptions
-- The data supplied by the API appears to be infrequently -- if ever -- updated, when looking at its nice and round number of a 100 posts at the `/posts` endpoint.
+The data supplied by the JSONPlaceholder API appears to be infrequently — if ever — updated, when looking at its nice and round number of a 100 posts at the `/posts` endpoint.
 For this reason, I'm using static generation in Next.js, which means the pages only need to be built once and can be served by a CDN.
-It's also what Next.js recommends whenever possible.
+It's also what [Next.js recommends](https://nextjs.org/docs/basic-features/pages) whenever possible.

+## How to run the application
+### Pre-built
+- Enter the source code root: `cd kodetest`
+- `npm start`

+### Development version
+- Enter the source code root: `cd kodetest`
+- Install all dependencies: `npm install`
+- Run development server: `npm run dev`

+## How to run integration tests
+This project makes use of Cypress for some automated integration tests.
+To run them on your own:

+- Follow the previous instructions for running the development server (How to run the application -> Development version)
+- Open a new terminal instance in the directory `kodetest`
+- Execute `npm run test`

+You can find the two test files in `kodetest/cypress/integration`.